alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 Each world will contain a bonus level at the end.
 It will not be necessary to complete the bonus level to progress in the game, it is just an additional and optional challenge.

 Bonus levels contain a certain number of collectibles on the main path.
-The goal of the bonus level is to progress as far as possible and finally collect all of them.
+The goal of the bonus level is to progress as far as possible and eventually collect all of them.
 Partial progress will be saved between runs (for example the level selection screen will show that the player has collected 5 out of 10 collectibles).
 The bonus levels contain no checkpoints.

 Bonus levels are meant to be very fast and very challenging, with mainly horizontal scrolling to the right.
 The character may have different parameters than the normal levels, for example higher speed, higher jumps, faster dash and ground pound.
 This is to make the level more challenging and force the player to react fast.